 When you pay attention to this step you greatly increase the chances that the board will take ownership of the outcomes.
 (Pssst – hey staff – it’s a BOARD retreat – they need to take the lead so empower them and give them space to do so).

 Facilitating board retreats is one of my favorite things to do!
-Shoot me an email and let’s figure out what you need to focus on in 2019 and then we’ll put a date on the calendar to host your best retreat yet!
+Shoot me an email and let’s figure out what you need to focus on in the near future and then we’ll put a date on the calendar to host your best retreat yet!